Registration and Scheduling

 - Read the Transient Enrollment Guidelines carefully.
 The online form may not be appropriate for every situation.

-- Choose the term, state, and institution you wish to take courses as a transient student, and click the Search button.
+- Choose the term, state, institution, and courses you wish to take courses as a transient student.

-- Mail or hand deliver the form to the institution you plan to attend.
+- Email or hand deliver the form to the institution you plan to attend.

-Credit will only be accepted from regionally accredited institutions where there are reasonable course equivalencies.
+Collegiate work will be considered for transfer credit from post-secondary institutions that are accredited by one of the six accrediting associations listed below.
 It is the responsibility of the student to determine the accreditation status of any institution where they intend to take courses as a transient student.

 |Sophomore||completed 30 hours and is in the 31st to 60th credit hour|